san-ghun/hongbooking/README.md

 @ttaneski - cpp
 working
 (error002) I want to do everything with my code even installing "selenium" library
-(error002) fixed: selenium if there is no "selenium" library
+(error002) fixed: installing selenium if there is no "selenium" library

 @mschaub - inception
 working